ObjectIsAdvantag/tropo-ready-vscode/README.md

 # Contribute

 _For now, the Tropo emulator has been tested with a limited set of Tropo scripts.
-Our goal is to extend it to mimic the Tropo Scripting runtime behavior.
+Our goal is to extend the emulator so that it would mimic most of the Tropo Scripting Cloud platform behavior.
 By posting issues and scripts, you're contributing to the project, thanks!_

 That being said, there are good chances you encounter an issue when running one of your Tropo scripts.